 - 1/2 teaspoon smoked paprika

 - 1/4 teaspoon cayenne pepper

-- Mix spices together in a small bowl then rub into both sides of the ribs, wrap in saran wrap, and then refrigerate for at least 2 hours or up to overnight.
+- Trim/peel off silver skin from ribs if present.
+Mix spices together in a small bowl then rub into both sides of the ribs, wrap in saran wrap, and then refrigerate for at least 2 hours or up to overnight.

 - Preheat oven to 250 degrees then line a baking sheet with foil and spray with nonstick spray.
 Place ribs on top then cover tightly with more foil and bake for 3-1/2 hours (add more time if your ribs are larger then 2-1/2lbs.)
 Remove foil, drain any excess liquid from the pan, then brush BBQ sauce on top and bake for 30 more minutes, or until top is slightly caramelized.
 Slice then serve.

 - If using a larger rack of ribs, add 30 minutes baking time per pound past 2-1/2lbs.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.